griloHBG/modern-cpp-study-group/challenge-1-force-sensor-read/README.md

 **Goal**: convert the readings from the file `can-messages-log.txt` - which contains CAN messages gotten from a force/torque sensor - into force (in Newtons) and torque (in Newton-meter) values.

+Hard Requirement:

+* Use the function in the header `force_toque_to_file.h` to output a file. (meant to compare your results with other's results)

 Requirements:

 * COMMENT YOUR CODE!